 The Power of Drama, the Power of Stories

-Sheila Curran Bernard won an Emmy for her work as a writer (and producer/director) on the acclaimed documentary series Eyes on the Prize.
+Sheila Curran Bernard won an Emmy for her work as a writer, producer, and director on the acclaimed documentary series Eyes on the Prize.
 Since then, she has used her skills as a dramatist to bring fiction and nonfiction stories to life on screen, reaching audiences worldwide.
-Committed to socially-engaged media, she has endeavored to create projects with the potential to inspire dialogue and create lasting change.
-Currently, she is working with colleagues to develop a scripted (dramatic) series, When Harlem Was in Vogue, inspired by the extraordinary book by Pulitzer Prize-winner David Levering Lewis.
+Committed to publicly-engaged media, she has endeavored to create evidence-based programming that inspires dialogue and motivates change.
+Currently, she is working with colleagues to develop a scripted (dramatic) series, When Harlem Was in Vogue, based in part on the bestselling book by Pulitzer Prize-winner David Levering Lewis.

 Recent projects and credits: